This article originally appeared on VICE Italy.

-"While recognising that great deeds have been performed in the past by men badly or crudely nourished, we affirm this truth: that we think, dream and act according to what we eat and drink."
+"While recognizing that great deeds have been performed in the past by men badly or crudely nourished, we affirm this truth: that we think, dream, and act according to what we eat and drink."

-Marinetti invites his readers to invent new flavours through "pills, albuminoid compounds, synthetic fats and vitamins" and hopes for the creation of "simultaneous and changing canapés which contain 10, 20 flavours".
+Marinetti invites his readers to invent new flavors through "pills, albuminoid compounds, synthetic fats, and vitamins" and hopes for the creation of "simultaneous and changing canapés which contain ten, 20 flavors."
 He writes: "In futurist cooking, these canapés have by analogy the same amplifying function that images have in literature.
 A given taste of something can sum up an entire area of life, the history of an amorous passion or an entire voyage to the Far East."

 We spent about an hour preparing it all, before we sat down at the table.
 We decided to start with a toast so that I could try the polibibita.
 Federico toasted with water.

 I don't know what Marinetti was thinking when he chose these ingredients, but the fact of the matter is that once we sat down to drink, the chocolate had sunk to the bottom of the glass.
 It looked like mud, it smelled terrible, and it tasted exactly like you'd expect—like grappa, with egg and orange juice and a slight aftertaste of chocolate.
 You can see how the tasting went for me in the GIF below.

 After having a few sips, I put the polibibita aside and cracked open a beer.